Page Originated 8/1997

 Any locomotive, domestic or imported, small or large, steam or diesel, painted or unpainted, can be customized.
 My drive customizing continues Jerry White's experience in providing hundreds of famous durable, reliable, hard working model locomotives, which today command a premium price because of their premium performance.

-Note: please see the Exclusions section below for jobs I will not take on.
+Note: please see the Exclusions section under this button for jobs I will not take on.

 There are some folks who provide good drives; their designs and approaches differ from mine.
-However, there are also Some "drive experts" who are poorly equipped gear box and motor swappers who may do more harm than good.
+However, there are also some inexperienced "drive experts" who are poorly equipped gear box and motor swappers who may do more harm than good.

 My approach to making a locomotive run well focuses on these areas: